-of the transitions of the logistic map between these different regimes was studied with RP and RN previously(Trulla et al., 1996; Marwan et al., 2009).
-The logistic map shows interesting dynamics in the range of the control parameter $a \in [3.5, 4.0]$, which is studied here with a step size of $\Delta a = 0.0005$, there occur e.g., periodic and chaotic regimes, bifurcations, inner and outer crises.
+It is one of the most popular iterated maps which has different regimes for different control parameter a.
+The detection of the transitions of the logistic map between these different regimes was studied with RP and RN previously (Trulla et al., 1996; Marwan et al., 2009).
+The logistic map shows interesting dynamics in the range of the control parameter $a \in [3.5, 4.0]$, which is studied here with a step size of $\Delta a = 0.0005$, there occur e.g. periodic and chaotic regimes, bifurcations, inner and outer crises.
 We compute a time series of length N = 5000 for each value of a.
 In order to discard transients, we delete the first 2000 values, resulting in time series consisting of 3000 values that have been used for all analysis of the logistic map in this paper.

-As the constant threshold selection method, we use the recurrence rate method to choose a threshold value: a threshold is selected in such a way that the recurrence rate RR is constant even for different time series with different dynamics (e.g., different values of a) (Marwan et al., 2007).
-In this paper, we use RR = 5% arbitrarily for further analysis.
+As the regular threshold selection method, we use the recurrence rate method to choose a threshold value: a threshold is selected in such a way that the recurrence rate RR is constant even for different time series with different dynamics (e.g. different values of a) (Marwan et al., 2007).
+In this paper, we use RR = 5% for further analysis.
+Now we compute the RNs by using the given threshold selection techniques e and

-Now we compute the RNs by using the given threshold selection techniques ε and ε_c for each control parameter a.
-We then calculate transitivity T and betweenness centrality BCas the complex networks measures in order to detect the transitions from periodic to chaotic, chaotic to periodic states, bifurcations and inner(outer)-crisis.
+$\varepsilon{\rm c}$ for each control parameter a.
+We then calculate transitivity T and betweenness centrality BC as the complex networks measures in order to detect the transitions from periodic to chaotic, chaotic to periodic states, bifurcations and inner(outer)-crisis.
 The network transitivity is given by,

-$$T = \frac{\sum{i,j,k} A{i,j} A{j,k} A{k,i}}{\sum{i,j,k} A{k,i} A{k,j}}.$$ (6)
+$$T = \frac{\sum{i,j,k} A{i,j} A{j,k} A{k,i}}{\sum{i,j,k} A{k,i} A{k,j}}.$$